mikarinneoracle/pods-communication-easy-with-OCI-VCN-native-Kubernetes/README.md

 cd ../client
 docker build .
 </pre>
-And then the created <code>cars-client</code> container image to match <a href="https://github.com/mikarinneoracle/pods-communication-easy-with-OCI-VCN-native-Kubernetes/blob/main/client/oke.yaml#LL19C16-L19C54">the line 19</a> in client OKE.yaml
+And tag <code>cars-client</code> container image to match <a href="https://github.com/mikarinneoracle/pods-communication-easy-with-OCI-VCN-native-Kubernetes/blob/main/client/oke.yaml#LL19C16-L19C54">the line 19</a> in client OKE.yaml

 <p>
 After building login to OCIR using <code>docker login</code> and push containers to the registry: